We use Cookies to make things better.

 For example, at 20KHz the wavelength is about 17mm.
 Many tweeter drivers have an overall diameter of 60mm or more, which will limit the diffraction free frequency range to below about 6Khz made worse by the addition of a sizeable baffle with edges.
 The illustration above shows how the primary wavefront from the speaker driver is met by secondary wavefronts reflected off the baffle and edges causing diffraction interference patterns.

 A point source smaller than the shortest wavelength would be ideal.
-Unfortunately the laws of physics and practical considerations such as required sound pressure level, makes a point source impossible to engineer.
+Unfortunately the laws of physics and practical considerations such as required sound pressure level, makes such an ideal point source impossible to engineer.

 A practical solution must allow sound waves to flow smoothly and uniformly all around a loudspeaker avoiding any flat surfaces and edges diffracting the sound.